 A brief article on follies appeared on The Idle Historian's blog recently

 Gwyn Headley has been writing a series of short articles on follies on the Dabbler website which are well worth reading.
 In particular look out for the connection between Gwyn, Fanny Craddock and Clytha Castle, then check out Gwyn's very early folly credentials in the tale of Sway Tower.
 Health & Safety officers should look away now.

 FF member Ann-Marie Nankivell has started a blog about interesting parts of London and of course there are a few follies in there.
 Have a look at thelondonphile

 Weymouth has got itself a new prospect tower in the form of the Weymouth Sea Life Tower .
 It's a doughnut shaped observation room which rises up a vertical pole to a height of 165ft.
 The near identical tower to be built at Brighton is just beginning to take shape.
 Perhaps we will see a rash of these gradually replacing the ageing millenium wheels.

 A folly called Ozanne Tower in Guernsey (described in Follies , Summer 2008) has recently been in the news as it may become the subject of a restoration project.
 There's a short video about it here.

 I've just come across a site devoted to windmills, but with a page devoted to 'mock mill's' which were built for show or pleasure and were never intended to grind corn.
 Interestingly there is even one recently built to disguise a mobile phone mast .

 Simon Sinkinson is a builder of Follies and other garden features.
-He has a major folly being built for next year's Chelsea Flower Show, so keep an eye on his website for details.
+Keep an eye on his website for details.
 He has a very curious blog too which is worth a look.